I tried to blog, but other writing got in the way.

 Besides the maths, of course.
 Which is obviously the best part.
 We’ve been practicing in all our maths lessons and free periods.
 No more practice till New Year now, so I Have Time.

 I am learning bridge.
 I’ve wanted to learn since I was twelve, when I read Louis Sachar’s The Cardturner.
 A game of pure logic, maths, cunning, impassivity—in short, skill.
 It exactly appealed to me.
 After many failed attempts to join clubs, my old Chemistry teacher started one at school.
 I found it completely by accident.

 Let’s just say I was having a ‘bored’ day.
 I balanced a pile of folders on my head in the corridor, which put the Geography staff in fits of laughter (and made me blush scarlet for the first time in a while), had a disgusting cold, et cetera et cetera, till it got to my free period and I lost control…smashed a plastic water bottle against a wall.
 Someone tried to restrain me, I slapped him, then completely zoned out for the next half hour, and ended up in the place called ‘games club’ by nerdy social pariahs in the lower forms.
 And there my old Chemistry teacher was teaching a bunch of boys in Year 9 and 10 the game of contract bridge.
 I thank God.

-So on Thursdays these boys are my friends—surprisingly mature, most of the time, all very bright, and when they do muck about it doesn’t bother me; one of my favourite things is listening to boys’ banter, so long as it’s not too dirty.
+So on Thursdays these boys are my friends—surprisingly mature, most of the time, all very bright and banterous, and fun to observe.

 I’ve been mooting.
 To those of you who’ve never seen that word before (I hadn’t), it’s basically presenting a legal argument to a judge on behalf of a client, competing against an opposition.